 - Leave a comment about how you’re taking the challenge below.

-- Invite others to take the October Eco-Challenge by sharing our post on Facebook, Instagram and/or X.
+- Invite others to take the Eco-Challenge by sharing our post on Facebook and/or Instagram.

 I already do a good bit of this.
 Baking soda is great for lots of things – I use it in the washer rinse cycle instead of fabric softener – comes out smelling “unperfumed!”